jordandixit/design-system/template/component-dev.md

 ### 1. Follow the spec EXACTLY

-* Implement ALL variants defined in the spec
+* Implement ALL variants
-* Implement ALL sizes defined in the spec
+* Implement ALL states
-* Implement ALL states defined in the spec
+* Implement ALL sizes (if applicable)
-* Respect state priority rules
+* Respect priority rules

-If something is marked as:
+If something is:
 → "unspecified"

 DO NOT implement it.